Lux-AI-Challenge/Lux-Design-S2/kits/cpp/README.md

 `docker_build` folder.

 Additionally, this script will create a `submission.tar.gz` file containing everything in this folder.
-This archive should be used to submit your bot to Kaggle.
+This archive should be used to submit your bot to Kaggle in the My Submissions Tab.

 ## 3 Notes about the code